Every UI component you use in your project has some general and special properties you can customize.

 You can change the component’s background color, border thickness, style, and color.

 You can also customize the text label inside your component in terms of typeface, size, color and alignment.

-Depending on the type of component you are customizing, you might have more or less properties or even no properties at all.
-For example you will see these additional properties for Shape.
+Depending on the type of component you are customizing, you might have more or fewer properties or even no properties at all.
+For example, you will see these additional properties for Shape.